-Nintendo’s Reggie Fils-Aime retires (and Bowser claims the castle)
+Nintendo’s Reggie Fils-Aimé retires (and Bowser claims the castle)

-Reggie Fils-Aime is retiring after more than a decade spent as president of Nintendo of America.
-His career spanned many console generations, starting with the troubled Gamecube and ending with the fabulously successful Switch.
+Reggie Fils-Aimé is retiring after more than a decade spent as president of Nintendo of America.
+His career spanned many console generations, starting with the troubled GameCube and ending with the fabulously successful Switch.
 Reggie will be succeeded by Doug Bowser, who has worked under him for the last four years.

 In a statement provided by Nintendo, Reggie (who frequently went by his first name in familiar fashion) offered the following farewell: